Naoki0513/nova-click/README.md

 A browser automation agent that combines **Amazon Nova** model from Amazon Bedrock with Playwright to enable browser automation using natural language commands.

 ![Demo](assets/demo.gif)
+*Demo: Example of executing the prompt "Search for the most popular waterproof Bluetooth speaker under $50 on Amazon and add it to the cart."*

 ## Why Nova?